rgb-archive/spec/rgb_specification_bip_style.md

 27-28 | 1 byte | define the position of the first colored ouptut (which is partially colored) 29-32 | 1 byte each | define the position of the second, third, 4th and 5th colored ouptut if any or 0xff

-Tx with more than two colored input or more than 6 colored output are not allowed (one must build more than one tx to merge more than two inputs)
+Transactions with more than two colored inputs or more than 6 colored outputs are not allowed (one must build more than one tx to merge more than two inputs)

-Since one could easily mark the colored inputs/outputs if the input amount is the sum of two outputs amount, one output is partially colored, meaning the number of asset shares is less than the number of satoshi of this output.
-The exact number of asset share could be computed as `color_value(BTC_Input)-Color_output` since they are exact value.
+Since one could easily mark the colored inputs/outputs if the input amount is the sum of two outputs amount, one output the `Change_Output` is partially colored, meaning that the number of asset shares is less than the number of satoshi of this output.
+The exact number of asset share can be computed as `color_value(BTC_Input)-Color_output` since they are exact value.
 This comes handy because the payer could use this to get back the bitcoin change without creating another output.

-To avoid transaction tracking based on the amount of the `Issuer_Fee` this value must be randomized in the less signifcant part, for example based on `K` and `J`
+To avoid transaction tracking based on the amount of the `Issuer_Fee` this value must be randomized in the less signifcant part, for example based on `K` and `J`.

 ### Contract

-When a issuer emits a share of an asset, he must also release a public contract with the following structure: <br>
+When an issuer emits a share of an asset, he must also release a public contract with the following structure: <br>
 <pre>
 {
 	"version": Integer  # RGB version